-We provide hope and help to individuals and families living with dementia and information about how to live proactively with dementia.
+We are a non-profit organization that provides hope and help to individuals and families living with dementia and information about how to live proactively with dementia.
 We offer services and peer supports including three weekly online discussion groups, two monthly podcasts, an online Resources Center, a national Speakers Bureau and other services.
 All DAA efforts and activities are shaped and informed by individuals living with dementia.
 We are a charitable 501 (c)(3) organization.

 ”We don’t want to just survive.
 We want to live and thrive.”